syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Organize-Pages.md

 ---
 layout: post
 title:  Organize Pages using PDF Viewer WPF | Syncfusion
-description: Rotate, delete and reorder pages of the PDF Document using Syncfusion PDF Viewer WPF.
+description: Rotate, rearrange, and delete pages in a PDF file using a miniature preview of the PDF pages with PDF Viewer WPF.
 platform: wpf
 control: PDF Viewer
 documentation: ug
 ---

-# Organize pages
+# Organize pages in WPF Pdf Viewer

 Organize pages support allows you to rotate, rearrange, and delete pages from a PDF document using a miniature preview of the PDF pages.